MTAG – Mississippi Tuition Assistance Grant

 - Graduate from high school with a cumulative grade point average (GPA) of 2.5 on a 4.0 scale or earn a high school equivalency diploma (submit a copy of GED or equivalent test scores and GED or equivalent certificate) or complete a Home School program (submit a signed transcript of 9th through 12th grades)

-- Score a minimum of a 15 on the National ACT
+- Score a minimum of a 15 on the National ACT.
+Superscores are accepted.

 - Enroll full-time at an approved postsecondary institution in Mississippi in a program of study leading to a first certificate, first associate’s, or first bachelor’s degree

 - Be eligible for less than the maximum Federal Pell Grant as determined by completion of the Free Application for Federal Student Aid (FAFSA).
 The Mississippi Office of Student Financial Aid uses the most recent FAFSA transaction to determine an applicant’s Pell Grant eligibility

 Eligibility Requirements for Students Currently Enrolled in College: